 There is a limit of two people per Internet station, except at the Young Adult stations at Main, where only person per station is allowed.
 Children are permitted to accompany an adult who is using a computer, but must be actively supervised.
 If children are disruptive, the adult and child/children will be asked to leave.

-On the 2nd floor of the Main Library, data will be printed to the copy machine located near the Information Desk.
-Copy machines are also located on the first floor near the Adult Services Desk, in the Periodicals Room, and at all Library branches.
+In the Public Computer Center and on the second floor of the Main Library, data will be printed to the copy machines.
+Copy machines are also located on the first floor of the Main Library near the Circulation Desk, and at all Library branches.
 Your location determines which machine your copies will be sent to.
-Printing instructions are posted at each station.
 The cost is $0.15 per page for black and white and $0.75 for color.

 Saving to Disk/Downloading

 Users of the computer stations may bring in their own floppy disks or flash drives.
-All information must be saved to the floppy disk or flash drive.
-The information cannot be saved on the computer’s hard drive.
+All information must be saved to a floppy disk, CD, or flash drive.
+The information cannot be saved on a Library computer’s hard drive.
 New, formatted disks may be purchased for $0.50.
 USB flash drives may also be purchased for $5.00.
 No data may be uploaded from any type of storage device into the system.
+The price charged for the storage media is based on the cost to the Friends of the Elkhart Public Library, and is subject to change.

 Software and other data downloaded from the Internet may contain a virus, which may be harmful to personal computers.
 Users are forewarned to use virus-checking software on such downloaded data prior to loading in personal equipment.
 The Elkhart Public Library (EPL) is not responsible for damages to a user’s computer and for any loss of data that may occur from use of the Computer Stations.

 EPL does not loan headphones for use at the public computers; however, individuals may bring in their own headphones or purchase headphones at various public desks.
-The price charged for the headphones is based on the library’s cost, and is subject to change.
+The price charged for the headphones is based on the cost to the Friends of the Elkhart Public Library, and is subject to change.

 Use of the Computer Stations by Minors (under age 18)

-In the Public Computing Center at the Main Library, access to the Internet is available to minors under the age of 18 only if an adult checks out the terminal and remains with the minor for the duration of use.
+In the Public Computer Center of the Main Library, access to the Internet is available to minors under the age of 18 only if an adult checks out the terminal and remains with the minor for the duration of use.
 The Branch locations may change the settings on their terminal(s) to reflect the age of the user.

 Chat Rooms and Gaming